Names appear in the order of when the authors first published on the SpAN.

 - April Laramey

 Read a selection of Amy’s fiction on her website, including stories about rock band Torrent.
-She is currently working on turning these stories into books, so keep going back!
+Her first book, A Desert Song, is currently in editing.
+Read about it on her website!

 Jamieson Wolf is an award-winning, number one bestselling author of over sixty books.
 He also writes a blog about having Multiple Sclerosis and Cerebral Palsy called Two Steps at a Time.
 You can read more about him and his works on his website.